This easy Pineapple Casserole is a traditional southern recipe that makes the perfect side dish to go with ham at any pot luck or Easter dinner.

-I love trying out traditional southern recipes and I have to admit this pineapple casserole was a new one for me.
+I love trying out traditional southern recipes and I have to admit this pineapple casserole recipe was a new one for me.
 Canned pineapple chunks, cheddar cheese, flour, sugar, butter, and Ritz crackers are all baked together into a sweet dish that pairs perfectly with a few slices of honey glazed ham.

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!